raspberrypilearning/oracle-raspberrypi-weather-station/en/step_2.md

    ![](images/register08.png)

-1. You now need to complete the details for your Weather Station.
+1. Complete the details for your Weather Station.
 You can choose any name you like, although it is probably best to keep it fairly short.

    ![](images/register10.png)

 1. Longitude and latitude are used to identify the location of your Weather Station.
 Latitude specifies the north–south position of a point on the Earth's surface.
 Longitude specifies the east-west position of a point on the Earth's surface.
-To find your longitude and latitude, if you don't already know it, you can use Google Maps.
-Search for your address then right-click on the marker that appears and select "What's here?" the longitude and latitude will then be shown at the bottom of the screen.
-The first number is your latitude and the second is your longitude.
+To find your longitude and latitude, if you don't already know it, you can use Google Maps: search for your address, then right-click on the marker that appears and select **What's here?**.
+The longitude and latitude will then be shown at the bottom of the screen.
+The first number is the latitude and the second is the longitude.

    ![](images/register13.png)

-1. Once you have completed all the fields and clicked on **Create**, the next screen will show your Weather Station. *You should make a note of the passcode as you will need this when it comes to setting up your Weather Station.*
+1. When you have completed all of the fields, click on **Create**.
+The next screen will show your Weather Station. **Note:** You should make a note of the passcode, as you will need it when you set up your Weather Station.

-1. You will now see your weather station displayed on the **Your School** tab.
-The data shown will also include your Weather Stations's passcode if you ever need to look it up.
+1. You will now see your Weather Station displayed on the **Your School** tab.
+The data shown will also include your Weather Station's passcode, if you ever need to look it up.

 [](images/register12.png)